Ben-Ganon/Obsidian_Olympus_DnD/Lore - do not read!/Athens Encounter.md

 "I have come to aide you in your time of need!
 You've probably noticed the horrible weather.
 Not my dad for sure.
 However, we're pretty sure this is because Persephone is missing".
 Gasps arise from the crowd.
+They all suspected this was the case, but having a god confirm it was something else entirely.
 How could a god be...missing?
 "To tackle this, the Olympians have decided to assemble a small team of heroes to try to address this.. **Problem**" A small scrolls pops into his hands.
 He unfurls it, and starts reading:
-"I am here by summoning our Heroes:
+"I am hereby summoning our Heroes:
 Amara, daughter of Aphrodite
 Adamantios, son of Ares
+Demi, Daughter of Zeus ***lightning crashes*** Anthosia, Daughter of Demeter
 ___ ....
 Step forward mighty Heroes, so that you may receive the god's blessings on this difficult journey" The crowd is aghast with murmurs of excitement and anticipation.